BDSM: Prevalence

-A 2009 study on two separate samples of male undergraduate students in Canada found that 62 to 65%, depending on the sample, had entertained sadistic fantasies, and 22 to 39% engaged in sadistic behaviors during sex.
-The figures were 62 and 52% for bondage fantasies, and 14 to 23% for bondage behaviors.
+A 2009 study on two separate samples of male undergraduate students in Canada found that 62 to 65%, depending on the sample, had entertained sadistic fantasies, and 22 to 39% engaged in sadistic behaviours during sex.
+The figures were 62 and 52% for bondage fantasies, and 14 to 23% for bondage behaviours.
 A 2014 study involving a mixed sample of Canadian college students and online volunteers, both male and female, reported that 19% of male samples and 10% of female samples rated the sadistic scenarios described in a questionnaire as being at least "slightly arousing" on a scale that ranged from "very repulsive" to "very arousing"; the difference was statistically significant.
 The corresponding figures for the masochistic scenarios were 15% for male students and 17% for female students, a non-significant difference.
 In a 2011 study on 367 middle-aged and elderly men recruited from the broader community in Berlin, 21.8% of the men self-reported sadistic fantasies and 15.5% sadistic behaviors; 24.8% self-reported any such fantasy and/or behavior.
-The corresponding figures for self-reported masochism were 15.8% for fantasy, 12.3% for behavior, and 18.5% for fantasy and/or behavior.
-In a 2008 study on gay men in Puerto Rico, 14.8% of the over 425 community volunteers reported any sadistic fantasy, desire or behavior in their lifetime; the corresponding figure for masochism was 15.7%.
+The corresponding figures for self-reported masochism were 15.8% for fantasy, 12.3% for behaviour, and 18.5% for fantasy and/or behaviour.
+In a 2008 study on gay men in Puerto Rico, 14.8% of the over 425 community volunteers reported any sadistic fantasy, desire or behaviour in their lifetime; the corresponding figure for masochism was 15.7%.
 A 2017 cross-sectional representative survey among the general Belgian population demonstrated a substantial prevalence of BDSM fantasies and activities; 12.5% of the population performed one of more BDSM-practices on a regular basis.

+Recent surveys on the spread of BDSM fantasies and practices show strong variations in the range of their results.
+Researchers believe that 5 to 25 per cent of the population practices sexual behaviour related to pain or dominance and submission.
+The population with related fantasies is believed to be even larger.

 Medical categorization

 Reflecting changes in social norms, modern medical opinion is now moving away from regarding BDSM activities as medical disorders, unless they are nonconsensual or involve significant distress or harm.

+In 1995, Denmark became the first European Union country to have completely removed sadomasochism from its national classification of diseases.
+This was followed by Sweden in 2009, Norway in 2010, Finland in 2011, and Iceland in 2015.